ArctosDB/documentation-wiki/_how_to/How-to-Create-and-Manage-Geology-Terms.markdown

 ### Parent Term

 The "higher" term in the hierarchy.
-This can also be a "not valid for data entry" term.

 ### Child Term

 The "lower" term in the hierarchy.
-This can also be a "not valid for data entry" term.
 Any terms that are currently children of the term chosen here will move along with this child term to the parent.

 ### Create Relationship